-- Was my tissue sent for biomarker (molecular) testing? - Have you tested my tumor for EGFR, ALK, BRAF, ROS1, NTRK, PD-L1, HER2, KRAS, MET, MEK1, and RET? - Was comprehensive NGS used for my biomarker testing? - How long will it take for all results to be returned? - How will you use the information to recommend a treatment plan? - Will my insurance pay for the biomarker testing?
+- Was my tissue sent for biomarker (molecular) testing? - Have you tested my tumor for these biomarkers: ALK, BRAF, EGFR, KRAS, MET, NTRK, RET, ROS1, PD-L1, HER2, and MEK1? - Was comprehensive NGS used for my biomarker testing? - How long will it take for all results to be returned? - How will you use the information to recommend a treatment plan? - Will my insurance pay for the biomarker testing?
 If not, is there any financial assistance available for paying for biomarker testing? - What do my results mean for my treatment?